-- 7.27 The Commissioner considers Non-Standard Investments to be all other types of approved investment counterparties that are not included as part of Standard Investments i.e., those investments that are used less frequently and may require further approval from the Director of Finance at the Commissioner. - 7.28 Collective Investment Schemes are Non-Standard Investments that range from enhanced MMF's to property and equity funds.
+- 7.27 The Commissioner considers Non-Standard Investments to be all other types of approved investment counterparties that are not included as part of Standard Investments i.e., those investments that are used less frequently and may require further approval from the Director of Finance for the Commissioner. - 7.28 Collective Investment Schemes are Non-Standard Investments that range from enhanced MMF's to property and equity funds.
 These all have varying risk and return profiles.
-The Commissioner approved a decision to use this category of investment in 2021/22 by committing to the Royal London Fund, a AAA rated enhanced Cash Plus MMF with a 3-day liquidity notice period. - 7.29 The financial limit for the Royal London Cash Plus MMF has been set at £1.5m.
+The Commissioner began to use this category of investment in 2022/23 by investing £5m to the Royal London Fund, a AAA rated enhanced Cash Plus MMF with a 3-day liquidity notice period. - 7.29 The financial limit for the Royal London Cash Plus MMF had been set at £1.5m, but temporarily increased to £5m due to the current increased levels of cash balances, in line with the MMF funds as above, following approval by the Director of Finance at the Commissioner in January 2023.

-The Credit Management Strategy for 2022/23
+The Credit Management Strategy for 2023/24

 - 7.30 Investments made by the Commissioner should be of 'high credit quality'.
 Although this can be difficult to define, credit ratings can be used as published by external credit rating agencies (the three main agencies are Moody's, Standard & Poors and Fitch).
-Credit ratings can be obtained from the County Council's Treasury team, where available. - 7.31 For 2022/23, the minimum credit-rating thresholds are set at a long-term rating of 'A- 'where available.
+Credit ratings can be obtained from the County Council's Treasury team, where available. - 7.31 For 2023/24, the minimum credit-rating thresholds are set at a long-term rating of 'A- 'where available.
 Counterparties that are rated below this level are excluded.
-However, credit ratings are not the only aspect of how creditworthiness is assessed. - 7.32 The following elements are also factored in when evaluating creditworthiness: - Potential government support. - Credit Default Swap prices (CDS) (i.e. the cost of insuring against counterparty default). - Share prices and bond yields. - Balance sheet structure. - Macro-economic factors. - A subjective overlay, i.e. a judgement being made about whether the counterparty should be recommended or not. - 7.33 The Commissioner remains responsible for all its investment decisions.
+However, credit ratings are not the only aspect of how creditworthiness is assessed. - 7.32 The following elements are also factored in when evaluating creditworthiness: - watches" and "outlooks" from credit rating agencies - Potential government support. - Credit Default Swap prices (CDS) (i.e. the cost of insuring against counterparty default). - Share prices and bond yields. - Balance sheet structure. - Macro-economic factors. - A subjective overlay, i.e. a judgement being made about whether the counterparty should be recommended or not. - 7.33 The Commissioner remains responsible for all its investment decisions.
 The County Council's Treasury team will continue to have treasury management meetings with the Commissioner on a quarterly basis where a review of the Lending List will take place. - 7.34 Under stressed market conditions, additional meetings with County Council's Treasury team may take place at very short notice.
-A decision may be made to adjust the Commissioner's investment risk profile; the end result may involve moving investments to lower risk counterparties or instruments.
+A decision may be made to adjust the Commissioner's investment risk profile.
+This may result in moving investments to lower risk counterparties or instruments.

-Non-treasury investments
+Non- treasury investments

-- 7.35 Under the CIPFA Code and MHCLG Guidance, local authorities may invest in other financial assets and property for financial return, and also make loans and investments for service purposes. - 7.36 Such non-treasury investments should be assessed as part of a separate investment strategy.
-They should set out the specific policies and arrangements for non-treasury investments and ensure the same robust procedures for the consideration of risk and return are applied to these, as for treasury investments. - 7.37 In the absence of any legal powers to do so the Commissioner does not currently hold any non-treasury investments and, therefore, no additional commercial strategy is required.
+- 7.35 Under the CIPFA Code and DLUHC Guidance, local authorities may invest in other financial assets and property for financial return, and also make loans and investments for service purposes. - 7.36 Such non-treasury investments should be assessed as part of a separate commercial investment strategy.
+They should set out the specific policies and arrangements for non-treasury investments and ensure the same robust procedures for the consideration of risk and return are applied to these, as for treasury investments.

+7.37 In the absence of any legal powers to do so the Commissioner does not currently hold any non-treasury investments and, therefore, no additional commercial investment strategy is required.